Constraints on the parameters of the neutrino extension of the Standard Model: Numerical results and constraints

 Minimizing the derived expressions above with the aid of Majorana phases $\alpha_1$ and $\alpha_2$ over the interval $[0,2\pi]$, we can obtain upper bounds for quantities $U_{tot}^2$ and $U_{tot}^2\ln\frac{M}{M_W}$.

 For the case of normal ordering of active neutrino masses, we get

 For the case of inverted ordering of active neutrino masses, we get

 Using these results, we have built graphs that illustrate the forbidden area for $M$ and $U_{tot}^2$ and compared them to the results obtained in \cite{Ruchayskiy:2022}, see Fig.\ref{fig:coulomb_states} and Fig.\ref{fig:coulomb_states2}.
+Starting relations \eqref{Zcharged} -- \eqref{3bodydec} were obtained using renormalization group equations in one-loop approximation that gives quite a big error for the sterile neutrino masses larger than 10 TeV.
+So we considered only the region of the RH neutrino masses up to several TeV.
 As one can see, the simple constraints \eqref{UtotNumNorm}, \eqref{UtotNumInv} agree quite well with the results of more complicated computations in the model with two RH neutrinos.